AccelByte/accelbyte-unreal-sdk-plugin/readme.md

 - `/Content` This contains example widget blueprints and other asset.
 - `/Source` This contains C++ source code for the examples.
 - `/Documentation` This contains Doxyfile and this documentation.

+## Terminology

+> There are only two hard things in Computer Science: cache invalidation and naming things. ―Phil Karlton

+### Namespace

+Namespace is like AppId in Steam, ProductId in GOG, GameId in GameSparks, TitleId in PlayFab.
+Since namespace can be many things, just think of it like game ID or publisher ID.

+### `UserId` vs `LoginId` vs `Username`

+The backend call it `LoginId`, but in here it's called username.
+It can be email address or phone number. `UserId` is the user unique ID.

+### AccelByte IAM

+The AccelByte IAM is an identity and access management service for online video games.

+It is written in Go.

+### AccelByte Platform

+AccelByte Platform is a collection of modules providing backend for games.

+These modules are written in Java to take advantage of the rich eco-system of libraries, mature development environment and tools, and rapid development and flexibility and customization that Java allows.

+Modules are combined into services allowing for cost effective deployments, where a small service may have multiple modules in a single JVM, and a large service may choose to break out a module into its own JVM to independently scale it without the overhead of having to scale the other modules that are not heavily used.

 # Quickstart Guide
 Here's how to get it up and running quickly.